valeriabenetti/Kin_Coding_Challenge/README.md

 ## Notes
 I don't really understand the concept of checksum.
-This is pretty new for me and I've never actually done any work with that in real life.
+This is pretty new concept for me and I've never actually done any work with checksum and wouldn't know how to get it to work.

 # User Story 3